 - Class attendance is mandatory.
 This class meets in the clinical affiliates as assigned.
 Attendance hours accrue throughout the Program in order to verify completion of the requirements of the Program of Radiologic Technology. - Punctuality is a necessity in the healthcare setting.
 The student is required to arrive at the clinical site a few minutes early to be fully prepared to begin the day at 8 am.
-Clinical hours are from 8:00am to 4:30pm. - The student is required to be present in the assigned area for a total of 24 hours per week.
-At the end of the semester, the student will have completed 328 clinical hours. - The number of allowed missed clinical time will be 24 hours for this semester to maintain a "C" average.
-Missed clinical time due to tardiness, extended lunches, leaving early, funeral leave, doctor appointments, errands and so forth will be added to the total time missed and should be reflected in DataArc.
-All missed clinical time will jeopardize the final clinical grade. - Any absences in excess of 16 hours during the semester will result in a conference with the faculty and may further result in the student being placed on clinical probation. - If excessive absenteeism jeopardizes a student's position in this course and the Program, the student has the option of requesting a committee review of their case.
+Clinical hours are from 8:00am to 3:30pm. - The student is required to be present in the assigned area for a total of 14 hours per week.
+At the end of the semester, the student will have completed 98 clinical hours. - The number of allowed missed clinical time will be 14 hours for this semester to maintain a "C" average.
+Missed clinical time due to tardiness, extended lunches, leaving early, funeral leave, doctor appointments, errands and so forth will be added to the total time missed and should be reflected in the time clock.
+All missed clinical time will jeopardize the final clinical grade. - Any absences in excess of 14 hours during the semester will result in a conference with the faculty and may further result in the student being placed on clinical probation or being dismissed from the Program. - If excessive absenteeism jeopardizes a student's position in this course and the Program, the student has the option of requesting a committee review of their case.
 The student must submit a written request for committee consideration.
-The committee's decision will be final. - Missed clinical hours ARE eligible for make-up during the week of final exams ONLY.
-It is up to the student to make arrangements with the clinical coordinator AND the clinical site instructor for make-up day(s).
-Make-up time may only be done in no less than half day increments (at least a 4 hour minimum work day.) - If there is a class scheduled on a day that the student wants to make-up hours, the student cannot start clinicals until 12:00pm AFTER the class has ended. - Make-up days can only be done at a clinical site that the student has been at THIS semester. - Special considerations will be made on a case by case basis.
+The committee's decision will be final. - Missed clinical hours ARE eligible for make-up during the week of final exams.
+It is up to the student to make arrangements with the clinical coordinator and clinical site instructor for make-up day(s). - Missed clinical hours are to be made up during finals week only, with at least a 4 hour minimum work day.
+Special considerations will be made on a case by case basis.
 Please see the clinical coordinator for make-up days other than the week of finals. - Students are not allowed to "work through lunch" and/or come in early or stay late to accrue time or compensate for being absent. - The student is required to call their clinical site and speak to someone personally (no voicemail) and e-mail the clinical instructor (SPC e-mail) in the event of any clinical time to be missed.
 This call and e-mail should be made as close to the assigned start time and no later than one hour after the assigned time.
-Failure to do so will result in a NO CALL NO SHOW.
-No Call No show hours CANNOT be made up during finals week. - The Clinical Coordinator must also be emailed BEFORE the student radiographer leaves a facility early.
-Failure to do so will also result in a NO CALL NO SHOW. - Due to insurance and scheduling considerations, the student is not to decide his/her own schedule.
+Failure to do so will result in a No Call No Show.
+No Call No show hours cannot be made up during finals week. - The Clinical Coordinator must also be called (voicemail is ok) and emailed before the student radiographer leaves a facility early.
+Failure to do so will also result in a No Call No Show. - Due to insurance and scheduling considerations, the student is not to decide his/her own schedule.
 This will be scheduled by the Clinical Coordinator. - The clinical schedule may change throughout the semester to compensate patient load, student competency, schedule conflicts, and facility requests.
 The student will be given as much notice as possible to these changes. - Additional attendance and absenteeism policies for South Plains College can be found in the student handbook and the general catalog of SPC.